chaseruskin/legoHDL/ROADMAP.md

 - [ ] add docstrings to every function/method

-- [ ] VHDL port command test generic assignment with := with no spaces

 - [ ] if multi-develop is ON and issue a warning when trying to use 'port' command on a block that has no release points but is in downloads ("This block is unstable (has no released versions") -> else do not print port command (user cant use it) if multi-develop is set to OFF

 - [-] don't perform .lower() on market name to save, but use it for eval between markets (market names preserve case sensitivity, but market names are evaluated case insensitive)